We’ve all made financial mistakes but I’ve made some real crackers. Find out what not to do!

 Would I be the person I am today if I had not made these financial mistakes?

-Even though we’ve made these mistakes we are still on track to retire early.
-We will have enough to live the life we want within the next 2 years.
+Even though we’ve made these mistakes we still saved enough to retire 17 years early.